 - Frequently Asked Questions

-All in all, enzyme catalysts usually increase the rate of chemical reactions which further result in the conversion of substrate into a product.
+All in all, enzyme catalysts usually increase the rate of chemical reactions, which further result in the conversion of substrate into a product.
 There are mainly two types of enzyme catalysts – activation enzymes and inhibitory enzymes.
 We will learn more about them in the following paragraphs.

-Characteristics of Enzyme Catalyst
+Characteristics of an Enzyme Catalyst

 1. Specificity of Enzymes

 Enzymes are highly specific in nature.
-This specific nature is of the following types
+This specific nature is of the following types:

 (a) Group-specific: These enzymes will act on molecules having a specific functional group like amines, acids, etc. Enzymes are not only structural specific but also specific to the chemical groups surrounding them.

 Example: Pepsin hydrolyses a peptide bond in which the amino group (NH2 group) is contributed by an aromatic amino acid such as phenylalanine, tryptophan.